-Vacation is always made up to be a fun and tranquil cessation from your everyday life.
+Vacation is always made up to be a fun and tranquil cessation of your everyday life.
 Nevertheless, a poorly scheduled holiday will end up being a nuisance.
-Giving some time to yourself to design a strategy can be a great way to build up an enthusiasm for your holiday.
+Giving some time to yourself to design a strategy can be a great way to build up enthusiasm for your holiday.

 Tour guides are always a sort of blessing for tourists who are visiting a place for the first time.
-A tour guide can help in locating the adventurous places and assist you with the native facts of a particular place.
+A tour guide can help in locating adventurous places and assist you with the native facts of a particular place.
 They can help you in communicating with the natives of the city.
-One can save their time and visit a lot more places just by hiring a tour guide.
-It is always safe to have someone in the group who is known to the particular place you are going to visit.
-Tour guides will not let you waste your money in visiting the places which are of no interest.
+One can save time and visit a lot more places just by hiring a tour guide.
+It is always safe to have someone in the group who is known about the particular place you are going to visit.
+Tour guides will not let you waste your money on visiting places that are of no interest.
 So, lose yourself in the winds and turn of ancient trading by hiring a tour guide.

 - The first section covers the written sutras which are real evidence of Buddhist triggers in old China.

-- The second section exhumed from the vaults of Han Dynasty, The Three Kingdoms Period, Sui Dynasty, Tang Dynasty and Jin Dynasty.
+- The second section is exhumed from the vaults of the Han Dynasty, The Three Kingdoms Period, the Sui Dynasty, the Tang Dynasty, and the Jin Dynasty.

-Magao Caves, the cave of thousand Buddha’s is a center of culture on the Silk Road from the 4th to 14th century.
-It contains religious artworks covering entire period.
-30 out of 600 surviving cave temple are open to the public.
+Magao Caves, the cave of thousand Buddhas is a center of culture on the Silk Road from the 4th to 14th century.
+It contains religious artworks covering the entire period.
+30 out of 600 surviving cave temples are open to the public.
 The traveler can clearly see smidgens of Indian Buddhist art in the former workings.
 The recent work illustrates all the strolls of life and happenings in a confined setting.
-It is present at the deliberate point along the Silk Route, at the junction of vocation as well as cultural, intellectual and religious stimuli.
+It is present at the deliberate point along the Silk Route, at the junction of vocation as well as cultural, intellectual, and religious stimuli.
 The 492 chambers and grotto sanctuaries in Mogao are well-known for their sculptures and wall portraits.

 Eco Sand Mountain